Aircloak/aircloak/frontend/slate/source/includes/_web_rest_api.md

 Additionally the results of task executions can be inspected in the web-interface itself.

 The [second API](#execute-a-dynamic-one-off-task) allows you to pass the task definition along with the request itself.
-This is much the same way one would go about directly querying a cloak.
 This low-level approach to querying the system has the benefits that you can dynamically create the task definition to suit your needs.
 Results from dynamic one-off tasks are not stored or visible in the web-interface,